-The FedEx shipping label will specify the origin and destination, the weight of what is being shipped and the relevant tracking numbers for both the carriers.
+The FedEx shipping label will specify the origin and destination, the weight of what is being shipped, and the relevant tracking numbers for both carriers.
 Here’s a sample FedEx shipping label for a FedEx SmartPost shipment.

 The label comes pre-loaded with both, the FedEx tracking number as well as the USPS eVS (Electronic verification system).
 You will also be notified in the label about who will carry out the delivery during the final leg of the shipment; be it FedEx or USPS.

-How to create FedEx shipping label in WooCommerce?
+How to create a FedEx shipping label in WooCommerce?

 About WooCommerce FedEx Shipping plugin

 As mentioned earlier, there are a few online solutions available to help you with FedEx shipping.
 They not only help manage your FedEx shipments, but they also help you print labels right off your online store.
 One of the prime examples is the WooCommerce FedEx shipping plugin.

 As soon as you receive the order on your WooCommerce store, this plugin automatically fetches the data from the order and sends the shipment details to your online FedEx account.
 From there, the generated shipping label is ready for download.
 The postage for this label is automatically paid from your FedEx account.

 The label contains the customer’s shipping address, the order’s origin address, and other relevant shipment information.
 If you look carefully, along with the delivery date & time, the type of FedEx shipment is also mentioned.
 In the sample label, the FedEx Standard Overnight is clearly mentioned right below the delivery date.